 At first I thought it was because I was trying to gain control of something, which I’m sure had a part to play.
 But now that I have committed to my minimalist journey I realize that most likely a part of me knew my stuff (read clutter) was actually helping to drag me further into depression and anxiety.

-You see, despite the title, I’m not touting minimalism as a cure all for mental health problems.
-There are so many factors that affect mental health and it would be highly irresponsible for me to tell you that getting rid of all your stuff will get rid of your depression and anxiety just. like. that.
+Yet, despite the title, I’m not touting minimalism as a cure-all for mental health problems.
+There are so many factors that affect mental health and it would be highly irresponsible for me to tell you that getting rid of possessions will get rid of your depression and anxiety just. like. that.

 But what I can tell you from my own experience, is that embracing minimalism and decluttering my possessions was the final step I needed to ultimately feel like I was in recovery from my years of hell at the hands of depression and anxiety.

-So whilst yes, my title might have been a bit clickbaity that’s because I’m desperate for you to read this post incase you experience the same health benefits of minimalism that can transform your life.
+So whilst yes, my title might have been a bit clickbaity that’s because I’m desperate for you to read this post in case you experience the same health benefits of minimalism I did that can transform your life.

 The more people I can help from my own experience the less it feels like depression and anxiety wasted those years of mine.

-Also, because we are on the subject, while minimalism was like the final thing I needed to do to permanently get on the recovery road.
-In order to even put a foot on that road in the first place I took the supplement 5HTP and it was life changing
+Also, because we are on the subject, while minimalism was the final thing I needed to do to permanently get on the recovery road.
+In order to even put a foot on that road in the first place I took the supplement 5HTP and it was life-changing

 I would say 5HTP was the biggest thing that improved my depression and it allowed me to implement other lifestyle changes (like minimalism).
 So if right now you can barely get out of bed each morning please don’t think I’m suggesting you should attempt to declutter your entire house.

 No, right now you need something that just lifts the very heaviest part of the depression so that at some point down the road getting out of bed, looking after yourself and even decluttering your home seems like a very doable activity.
-You can check out 5HTP here.
+I would really recommend you seek medical expertise and if you’re interested you can check out 5HTP here.

-So what are the 10 ways minimalism can help reduce depression and anxiety?
+So what are the 10 ways minimalism and getting rid of your stuff can help reduce depression and anxiety?

 1) Minimalism reduces overwhelm